-PSHE is a fundamental part of the school and dedicated days are organised to ensure the whole school becomes engrossed and enthusiastic about the topics they are being taught and a whole school ethos is developed.
+PSHE is a fundamental part of the academy and dedicated days are organised to ensure all pupils become engrossed and enthusiastic about the topics they are being taught and a whole academy ethos is developed.
 The topics the children cover include, Drugs and Alcohol awareness, Safeguarding (including cyber safety) Healthy living, Anti-bullying and Sex and Relationships education.
 Each topic has been planned to ensure the children’s knowledge of the topic progress, at a suitable level for their age.

-At Edward Worlledge we believe school is about far more than learning the curriculum.
-Spiritual, Moral, Social and Cultural development is the term used to embrace this whole school ethos in order to develop the ‘whole’ child.
+At Edward Worlledge we believe education is about far more than learning the curriculum.
+Spiritual, Moral, Social and Cultural development is the term used to embrace this whole academy ethos in order to develop the ‘whole’ child.
 It ranges from teaching in RE, science, literacy and history, through to MFL.

 A wide range of extra-curricular activities are organised, such as aspirations day,visitors and the residential trips we offer all our pupils.
 PSHE is present across the entire curriculum.

 PSHE will be embedded through cross curricular activities through SMCS.
 However PSHE days will occur each term to cover areas in more depth.
 These topics are felt to be important for the positive development of our children.
 A half termly theme for the classroom has also be devised.
 This could be developed in registration times or in short sessions/lessons throughout that half term.